-- a.
-Members can cash out their sick leave balance at 35% and deposit those dollars into their deferred compensation account.
-The annual limits for the deferred compensation contributions as set by the IRS would apply; or - b.
-Members can cash out their sick leave balance at 25% and receive the dollars as cash on their final paycheck. - B. Sabbatical Leave and VEBA: Members of a bargaining unit that votes to accept the VEBA and who meet the eligible-to-retire criteria are not eligible to cash out their sick leave at 25% as a part of their sabbatical benefit.
+- 1. \$25 per month, or - 2. \$50 per month - The City assumes no responsibility for the tax consequences of any VEBA contributions made by or on behalf of any member.
+Each union that elects to require VEBA contributions for the benefit of its members assumes sole responsibility for insuring that the VEBA complies with all applicable laws, including, without limitation, the Internal Revenue Code, and agrees to indemnify and hold the City harmless for any taxes, penalties and any other costs and expenses resulting from such contributions. - B-12.6 Sabbatical Leave and VEBA: Members of a bargaining unit that votes to accept the VEBA and who meet the eligible-to-retire criteria are not eligible to cash out their sick leave at 25% as a part of their sabbatical benefit.
 Members who do not meet the eligible-to-retire criteria may cash out their sick leave at 25% in accordance with the sabbatical benefit.